 18. Only 45% of US adults change their password of an online account following a data breach.

 A surprisingly large percentage of Americans take no action to protect their online accounts after a breach.
 According to Google, almost half of US computer users ignore the news of a data breach at a company they have an account with.
 This is even more surprising since 40% of Americans have already had their personal information compromised online, and 38% say they lost time due to a data breach.

 19. A quarter of Americans admit to having used one of the easy-to-crack passwords like “123456” and “qwerty.”

-Articles on hacking reported the danger of this password years ago, but it is still commonly used.
-Apparently, 23 million people “protect” their accounts with it.
-If you are one of them, we advise you to change your password immediately.
+Citing analysis by the UK’s National Cyber Security Center, articles on hacking underscored the risks associated with using this password.
+It is the most frequently used password on breached accounts worldwide.
+If you’re still using such strings, we highly advise you to change your password immediately.
 Otherwise, it’s only a matter of time before you become just another number in password compromise statistics.